fadilapbunga/30-Days-Excel-Challenge-by-sdw-online/Day-16/README.md

 ---

-- To find which warehouse a product is stored in using its Product ID, use the VLOOKUP formula as shown below, where the __lookup_value is the Product ID row itself, the table_array is in the ProductShipments sheet, and the col_index_num is 4__ because the warehouse is in column 4.
+- To find which warehouse a product is stored in using its Product ID, use the __=VLOOKUP__ formula as shown below, where the __lookup_value is the Product ID row itself, the table_array is in the ProductShipments sheet, and the col_index_num is 4__ because the warehouse is in column 4.
 - When selecting another product ID, the warehouse data will follow.

 ````excel